University of Hawaiʻi at Mānoa: Demographics

-U.H. is the fourth most diverse university in the U.S. According to the 2010 report of the Institutional Research Office, a plurality of students at the University of Hawaiʻi at Mānoa are Caucasian, making up a quarter of the student body.
+UH is the fourth most diverse university in the U.S. According to the 2010 report of the Institutional Research Office, a plurality of students at the University of Hawaiʻi at Mānoa are Caucasian, making up a quarter of the student body.
 The next largest groups were Japanese Americans (13%), native or part native Hawaiians (13%), Filipino Americans (8%), Chinese Americans (7%) and mixed race (12%).
 Pacific Islanders and other ethnic groups make up the balance (22%).

 Student life

 Student housing

 All UH Mānoa residence halls are coeducational.
 These include the Hale Aloha Complex, Johnson Hall, Hale Laulima, and Hale Kahawai.
 Suite-style residence halls include Frear Hall and Gateway House.
-First year undergraduates who choose to live on campus live in the traditional residence halls.
+First-year undergraduates who choose to live on campus live in the traditional residence halls.

 Two apartment-style complexes are Hale Noelani and Hale Wainani.
 Hale Noelani consists of five three-story buildings and Hale Wainani has two high rise buildings (one 14-story and one 13-story) and two low-rise buildings.
 Second-year undergraduates and above are permitted to live in Hale Noelani and Hale Wainani.

 The university reserves some low-rise units for graduate students and families.

 Charles H. Atherton YMCA

-The University of Hawai'i at Mānoa and the YMCA of Honolulu has enjoyed a close and robust partnership since the university's founding.
-Beginning informally in 1908, the YMCA held bible classes and discussions at the University of Hawai'i, when it was the College of Hawai'i.
-In 1912, the YMCA of Honolulu followed the college to Mānoa valley and continued its work in Hawai'i Hall.
+The University of Hawaiʻi at Mānoa and the YMCA of Honolulu has enjoyed a close and robust partnership since the university's founding.
+Beginning informally in 1908, the YMCA held bible classes and discussions at the University of Hawaiʻi, when it was the College of Hawaiʻi.
+In 1912, the YMCA of Honolulu followed the college to Mānoa valley and continued its work in Hawaiʻi Hall.
 In 1922, the relationship was formalized and it was one of the largest and most active groups on the university's campus, including hosting events for high school and incoming students.

 In 1932, through funding by the Atherton family, the YMCA moved across the street to a three-story cement building on University Avenue.
 The building, called the Charles H. Atherton House or the "Pink Building", in addition to being the center for YMCA activities, also served as student housing and dining hall.
 In 1995, the YMCA purchased the Mary Atherton House next door to provide additional residential and activity space.

-In 2017, the Atherton building was sold to the university and University of Hawai'i Foundation.
-Today, its main offices are located in the Queen Lili’uokalani Center for Student Services building on the University of Hawaiʻi at Mānoa, where they continue serve UH students and families throughout Hawai'i.
+In 2017, the Atherton building was sold to the university and University of Hawaiʻi Foundation.
+Today, its main offices are located in the Queen Lili'uokalani Center for Student Services building on the University of Hawaiʻi at Mānoa, where they continue serve UH students and families throughout Hawaiʻi.

 The Atherton building has since been closed and renovations began July 2021 to turn the Pink Building into student housing and an innovation center.